ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 - The NvDCF_accuracy and NvDeepSORT tracker configs uses the reID model we installed earlier
 - And as seen in the image we do not have an engine file built.
-- If you want to build the engine we need to install TAO-toolkit to build it from the reID model(.etlt file)
+- If you want to build the engine we need to install TAO-toolkit to build the engine from the reID model(.etlt file)

 ---